mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

    ```
 ````

-If you prefer to write the statistics into a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) file, the argument `--store-data-characteristics` can be used:
+If you prefer to write the statistics into a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) file, the argument `--save-data-characteristics` can be used:

 ````{tab} BOOMER
    ```text
    mlrl-testbed mlrl.boosting --data-dir /path/to/datasets/ \
        --dataset dataset-name \
        --output-dir /path/to/results/ \
-       --store-data-characteristics true
+       --save-data-characteristics true
    ```
 ````